irfanhamid/khyber/README.md

 namespace.
 This is where the `Array<T>` class is defined, which is the primary user object provided by this library.

-`khyber: khyber namespace, programmer API including the Array<T> class and helper classes like ProcessorCaps, SimdAllocator and SimdContainer`
+`khyber: programmer API Array<T>, ProcessorCaps, SimdAllocator and SimdContainer`
    `|`
-   `|--- arch/avx: avx namespace, impl of the optimized vector operations using the AVX instruction sets`
+   `|--- arch/avx: optimized vector operations with AVX instruction sets`
    `|`
-   `|--- arch/avx2: avx2 namespace, impl of the optimized vector operations using the AVX2 instruction sets`
+   `|--- arch/avx2: optimized vector operations with the AVX2 instruction sets`

 ## Optimization mechanism